Juniper/terraform-provider-mist/templates/guides/getting_started.md

 # Getting Started

-This Guide provides a quick example tho show how to configure and use the Juniper-Mist provider to deploy a Mist Organization and Site with a working Wired and Wireless network.
+This Guide provides a quick example to show how to configure and use the Juniper-Mist provider to deploy a Mist Organization and Site with a working Wired and Wireless network.

 The complete example is available at the end of this page.